jtarinelli/anime-grid/thots.md

 - need to mitigate and/or handle rate limits
     - maybe change the search to have to finish typing and press enter instead of auto loading? :/
     - response headers have rate limit/requests left info, use that?
+    - if a backend is added will be keeping track of previous guesses anyway, so can use saved results if re-guessed by different people and avoid re-querying anilist
 - do fancy graphql things
     - type stuff with graph code gen + graphql request
         - should the generated types be committed? : /